Record producer's music A-Z: Madagascan royalty to dead racehorses

 Towering over it all are more than 5,000 LPs and some 30,000 CDs.
 It is from these that "A-Z" is drawn.

-Boyd, an American who has spent much of his career in Britain, said he prefers to listen to music via song rather than artist, especially when traveling.
+Boyd, an American who has spent much of his career in Britain, said he prefers to listen to music via song rather than artist, especially when travelling.

 "I don't want to hear Billie Holiday for an hour in a row," he said, adding that he likes to pick one song alphabetically in his collection and let it all run on from there.